korpling/graphANNIS/docs/src/cli.md

 ZIP files can contain a mixture of relANNIS and graphML files.
 They also have the benefit of compression, which can be especially useful for the XML-based graphML format.

 Per default, graphANNIS will keep the whole corpus in main memory for faster query execution.
 You can enable the **"disk-based"** mode for a corpus by executing the command `set-disk-based on` before the import command.
 This will use much less main memory when loading a corpus, but will also cause slower query execution.
-Please note that you will still need at least 4 GB of main memory during import for larger corpora even when this option is on, because of internal caching (memory usage will be less for querying the corpus).
+Please note that you will still need at least 4 GB of main memory during import for larger corpora even when this option is on[^stacksize], because of internal caching (memory usage will be less for querying the corpus).

 ### `list`